Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/topic05/topic5_part3_feature_importance.md

 Let's go a little deeper into the details.

 There exist a lot of methods to assess feature importances.
-Leo Breinman in his works suggested to evaluate the importance of a variable by measuring decrease of accuracy of the forest when the variable is randomly permuted or decrease of impurity of a nodes where the given variable is used for splitting.
+Leo Breiman in his works suggested evaluating the importance of a variable by measuring decrease of accuracy of the forest when the variable is randomly permuted or decrease of impurity of a node where the given variable is used for splitting.
 The former method is often called **permutation importance**.
 The latter method is used in `sklearn`.

 ### Permutation importance

 Inspired by [this](https://www.researchgate.net/publication/5231126_Conditional_Variable_Importance_for_Random_Forests) article.
 The average reduction in accuracy caused by a variable is determined during the calculation of the out-of-bag error.
 The greater the reduction in accuracy due to an exclusion or permutation of the variable, the higher its *importance score*.
 For this reason, variables with a greater average reduction in accuracy are generally more significant for classification.

 The rationale for calculating permutation importance is the following: By randomly permuting the predictor variable $X_j$, its original association with the response $Y$ is broken.
-When the permuted variable $X_j$, together with all the others non-permuted variables, is used the response for the out-of-bag observations, the prediction *accuracy* decreases substantially if the original $X_j$ was associated with response.
+When the permuted variable $X_j$, together with all the other non-permuted variables, is used to predict the response for the out-of-bag observations, the prediction *accuracy* decreases substantially if the original $X_j$ was associated with response.
 Thus, as a measure of variable importance, the difference in prediction accuracy before and after permuting is used.

 More formally: denote $\overline{\mathfrak{B}}^{(t)}$ as the out-of-bag sample for a tree $t$, for $t\in\{1, ..., N\}$ where $N$ is the number of trees in ensemble.
 Then the permutation importance of variable $X_j$ in tree $t$ is